-The Thermo Scientific 43i-TLE analyzers are calibrated whenever the following occurs: installation of a new monitor, replacement of broken parts, when a precision and/or span check fails by more than 10%, after 6 months has expired since the last calibration, or yearly if a daily automated zero and span checks are being performed or at the operator's discretion.
+The Thermo Scientific 43i-TLE analyzers are calibrated whenever the following occurs: installation of a new monitor, replacement of broken parts, when a zero/precision/span check fails by more than 10%, after 6 months has expired since the last calibration, or yearly if a daily automated zero/precision/span checks are being performed, or at the operator's discretion.
 The calibration check is a quality control procedure used to verify that the air monitoring system is operating properly.
-The check involves comparing the response of the station analyzer to SO2 concentrations generated by the station gas calibration system.
+The check involves comparing the response of the station analyzer to $SO_2$ concentrations generated by the station gas calibration system.
 The calibration levels shall be:

 - Zero

-- Level 1-160-180 ppb
+- Level 1- 160-180 ppb

 - Level 2 80-100 ppb

 - Level 3 40-60 ppb

 - Level 4- 10-20 ppb

 Using linear regression, a calibration relationship is determined using the indicated values of the analyzer and the actual values of the Calibrator.
-Acceptance criteria can be found in Table 24-3 of this SOP or the Measurement Quality Acceptance Tables from the Quality Assurance Handbook for Air Pollution Measurement Systems, Volume II, Appendix D. EPA-454/B-13-003, May 2013:
+Acceptance criteria can be found in Table 24-3 of this SOP from the Measurement Quality Acceptance Tables from the Quality Assurance Handbook for Air Pollution Measurement Systems, Volume II, Appendix D. EPA-454/B-13-003, July 2014.
+The calibration data is saved for use as a point of reference for subsequent calibrations.